maoosi/prisma-appsync/docs/guides/installation.md

 - 👉 [Sample Lambda function](#👉-bonus-sample-lambda-function)

 ::: danger

-Prisma-AppSync is highly experimental and it is not recommended to use in Production at this stage.
-Breaking changes might be introduced at anytime between beta versions.
+risma-AppSync is NOT ready for Production and is only recommended to use for prototyping until a stable version is released.
+Breaking changes might be introduced at anytime during the beta.
 Feedback, suggestions and PRs welcomed.
 :::

 > **Before starting, it is assumed that you have:**